 Hazards

 BPA is known as an endocrine disruptor.
-It can imitate the hormone of the body and hinder its production, transport, and secretion.
+It can imitate the body's hormones and hinder its production, transport, and secretion.
 It copies how the hormones behave, such as the estrogen.

 According to studies, pregnant moms and children are susceptible to BPA.

-BPA is mostly found in water bottles and became a serious issue, especially in water bottle industries.
-DrinkMore Water president, Bob Perini, decided to remove polycarbonate bottles from their portfolio.
+BPA is mostly found in water bottles and has become a serious issue, especially in water bottle industries.
+DrinkMore Water president Bob Perini decided to remove polycarbonate bottles from their portfolio.

-They substituted their products into PET bottles with ZERO BPA.
-It is a tough and expensive decision because it costs more than $1 million.
-Nonetheless, it was a brave and wise decision to promote health and wellness for the consumers.
+They substituted their products for PET bottles with ZERO BPA, a tough and expensive decision that cost more than $1 million.
+Nonetheless, it was a brave and wise decision to promote health and wellness for consumers.

 Dangers Of BPA

-The controversy about the danger and safeness of BPA has been long discussed and is still being debated as we speak.
-Some agencies and companies say it safe for numerous reasons.
+The controversy about the danger and safety of BPA has been ongoing for a long time and is still being debated.
+Some agencies and companies say it is safe for numerous reasons.

-On the other hand, many rebut by showing different facts and figures that can be detrimental to one's health.
+On the other hand, many rebut by showing different facts and figures that can harm one's health.

-A lot of research was conducted to figure out the real deal about the chemical BPA.
-Although, even if we try to convince ourselves and people that it is useful and safe, the effects on one's health are inevitable.
+Much research has been conducted to determine the truth about the chemical BPA.
+Even if we try to convince ourselves and others that it is useful and safe, its effects on our health are inevitable.

 Health problems such as cancer, diabetes, and congenital disabilities are some of the most common causes.
 It can also damage our respiratory system and kidneys.